 - Summary Judgment: A Trial Practitioner’s Guide to Mississippi Rule of Civil Procedure 56, 59 Mississippi Law Journal 277, 1989

 - A Primer on Property Insurance for Offshore and Onshore Energy Risks, 2016 ACCECC Annual Meeting May 4-6, 2016 (co-author)

 What I do when not practicing law

-Expanding the arboretum on our little farm on the side of a mountain near Sewanee, Tennessee, which currently has nearly 150 different species of trees.
+Expanding the arboretum on our little farm on the side of a mountain near Sewanee, Tennessee, which currently has over 150 different species of trees.
 By comparison, Elvis’ Graceland only has 30.
 In fairness, the King died before he knew we were in competition.